environmental-forecasting/model-ensembler/docs/contributing.md

 [open an issue](https://github.com/environmental-forecasting/model-ensembler/issues),
 and make sure a team agrees it is needed and within scope.

 6\.
-When you're done making changes, check that your comply with [flake8](https://flake8.pycqa.org/en/latest/), pass the tests and that you can build the documentation:
+When you're done making changes, check that your changes comply with [flake8](https://flake8.pycqa.org/en/latest/) code styling, pass the tests and that you can build the documentation successfully:

 ```shell
 flake8 model-ensembler